 - SPF 15 or higher: The FDA recommends selecting a sunscreen SPF 15 or higher.
 The level of SPF that you choose will depend on your skin type.
 For example, those with sun sensitive skin who are prone to burning may want to opt for high SPF values such as Anthelios Melt-in Milk Sunscreen for Face & Body SPF 100, which is specifically formulated to help protect skin that burns easily.

 - Water Resistant: If swimming or sweating, look for a water-resistant sunscreen.
 Often times, water resistant sunscreens may stay on wet or sweaty skin for 40-80 minutes.
-Check the sunscreen label to understand how.
+Check the label to understand how long is recommended before reapplying.